DataDog/documentation/content/en/agent/faq/log4j_mitigation.md

 `Jmxfetch.jar` is included in the AIX agent install bundle, but there is no code in the AIX agent that runs the `jmxfetch` code.
 If you are not manually starting the `jmxfetch` process, the `jmxfetch.jar` is not used and can be deleted from `/opt/datadog-agent/bin/agent/dist/jmx/jmxfetch.jar`.

-# Set LOG4J_FORMAT_MSG_NO_LOOKUPS Environment Variable
+# Set LOG4J_FORMAT_MSG_NO_LOOKUPS environment variable

-**If you are on an impacted version, to mitigate the vulnerability, the best option is to upgrade your Datadog Agent to v7.32.3 (v6.32.3) or later.**
+**If you are running an impacted version, the best option to mitigate the vulnerability is to upgrade your Datadog Agent to v7.32.3 (v6.32.3) or later.**

 **Note**: If you are running v7.32.2 or v6.32.2, you do not need to perform these steps.
 The Agent v7.32.2 (and v6.32.2) [starts jmxfetch with a property](https://github.com/DataDog/datadog-agent/blob/main/CHANGELOG.rst#7322--6322) that achieves the same result.
 In all cases, the best option is to upgrade your Datadog Agent to v7.32.3 (v6.32.3) or later.